-Line Post Installation

-3. Install Guide Wires & Line Posts

-Use a spinning Jenny to run out the top and bottom wires as guides for positioning line posts.
+Use a payout spinner to run out the top and bottom wires as guides for positioning line posts.
 Use 12.5 gauge high tensile wire for electric fencing because it retains its tension far longer than soft wire.
 It is reasonably easy to use and conducts enough current for most situations when connected in parallel.

-Tie off the top and bottom wires to the end strain insulators and any angle or corner insulators.
-Leave the tails long enough so they can be used for electrical connections later (see diagram on page 29).
-Next, tension the wires just enough to provide a straight line for positioning the line posts (see 4. on page 29).
+Attach the top and bottom wires to corner insulators and any angle or corner insulators.
+Leave the tails long enough so they can be used for electrical connections later.
+Next, tension the wires just enough to provide a straight line for positioning the line posts.

 Install line posts on rises or hollows first.
 As each post is installed, attach the wires to them to help decide the position of the next post in the fence line.
 On sharp rises, line posts may need a block to prevent the post from sinking while posts in hollows may need to be tied down.
-Fibreglass posts should only be used in straight lines.
+Fiberglass posts should only be used in straight lines.

 Install the remaining line posts where necessary.
-On flat or level ground use one post up to every 12m.
+On flat or level ground use one post up to every 30'.
 On hilly or uneven ground, posts will need to be closer together to maintain the wire height.

-Run out the remaining wires, tie them off to the end strain insulators and attach them to all the posts using insulators.
+Run out the remaining wires, tie them off to the end strain insulators and attach them to all the posts.